BioinformaticsDataPracticum2026/looking_spleentacular/README.md

 # Bioinformatics Data Practicum Project

-# Data: Human and Mouse Adrenal Gland
+Data used here: Human and Mouse Adrenal Gland

 ## Description (needs more)
 The purpose of this pipeline is to provide complete analysis of IDR-conservative ATAC-Seq peak data for mouse and human samples.
 It takes heirarchial alignment files (.hal) and conducts peak mapping, annotation of promoters and enhancers, motif enrichment, and GO analysis.